How immersive audio can impact music production

 Immersive audio refers to a sound technology that creates a more realistic and three-dimensional auditory experience for listeners.
 It goes beyond traditional stereo or surround sound setups by using advanced audio processing and spatialization techniques to make sounds feel like they’re coming from specific directions and distances.

 This creates a sense of immersion, where the listener feels surrounded by sound, much like they would experience in the real world.
-The current streaming economy increased interest in immersive audio.
+The current streaming economy has led to an increased interest in immersive audio.
 Proprioception, a potent cognitive skill, is significantly influenced by this novel music production approach, directly enhancing our spatial orientation.
 The outcome yields an unprecedented and unparalleled sonic experience.

 Where did it all start?